isomerpages/moe-clementipri/_our-curriculum/CCA/Physical Sports.md

 </tr>
 <tr>
 <td rowspan="1" colspan="4">
-<p><strong>The Basketball CCA aims to build students' interest towards this sport, and to use the CCA experiences as a vehicle to build resilience, teamwork spirit, sportsmanship.
-Currently, our training caters 2 groups of students: competitive (Mon&amp;Thu) and recreational (Tue)</strong>
+<p><strong>The Basketball CCA aims to build pupils' interest towards this sport, and to use the CCA experiences as a vehicle to build resilience, teamwork spirit, sportsmanship.
+Currently, our training caters 2 groups of pupils: competitive (Mon&amp;Thu) and recreational (Tue)</strong>
 </p>
 <p><strong>Basketball training will focus on building a firm foundation to this game.
 Training activities include fundamental basketball skills and territorial games concept.</strong>
 </p>